Azure/azure-rest-api-specs/documentation/swagger-checklist.md

 Each section addresses a dimension of Swagger authoring and its effectiveness for delivering the best Azure developer experiences through tools and libraries built using a Swagger specification.

+This checklist is a current snapshot of requirements for developing Swagger specifications.
+The checklist will be continuously updated to reflect issues uncovered during Swagger specification reviews.

 ## Notational Conventions ##

 The keywords "*MUST*", "*MUST NOT*", "REQUIRED", "SHALL", "SHALL NOT", "*SHOULD*", "*SHOULD NOT*", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119](http://www.ietf.org/rfc/rfc2119.txt).